MohammadBnei/vos-monolith/back/architecture/word/domain.md

 The Word domain represents the "real-world vocabulary" comprising:

 - Linguistic properties like its definitions, etymology, synonyms, and antonyms.
-- Usage details, provided for better contextual understanding.
+- Usage details provided for better contextual understanding.
 - Multilingual aspects by including translations into other languages.
+- Metadata to track the completeness of vocabulary data fields.

-This domain ensures words are organized and structured in a way that supports learning, navigating saved words, contextual usage, and future features like quizzes and learning algorithms.
+This domain ensures words are **progressively enriched** and structured in a way that supports learning, navigating saved words, contextual usage, and future features like quizzes and learning algorithms.

 ---